INFORMATION SERVICES & PUBLICATIONS

 changing schedule of exhibitions and opening receptions.
 The gallery displays

-and sells the work of at least 36 visual, musical and literary artists.
-Rotating Art Displays are also hosted in the Plumas County Courthouse, Morning
+and sells the work of at least 60 visual, musical and literary artists.
+Rotating Art Displays are also hosted at Patti's

 fair management, to coordinate the Art Barn at the Plumas-Sierra County Fair.